bitovi/academy/src/react/10-context-hooks.md

 # React Context via Hooks

-React's context api allows global app state to be shared among all of the components in a component tree.
+React's context API allows global app state to be shared among all of the components in a component tree.
 It's commonly used to store data that many components are interested in like the app's theme or the current user.

 A context object can be created using `React.createContext()` which returns a `Provider` component that can wrap other components interested in the global state.